 We strive for balanced wines with emphasis on nuance rather than power.
 Alcohol levels, tannin presence, oak finish: all are moderate and balanced.
 Our goal is that the wines reveal their innate quality without an overlay of intrusive winemaking technique.

 Our goal is that our wines retain an authenticity that reflects where and how we grow them.
 The standard variables of terroir are soils and climate and how those interact with the different grape varietals.
-As we eased ourselves into the Organic and Biodynamic worlds we came to appreciate the nuances of the microbiological world we work in as well.
+As we eased ourselves into the Organic world we came to appreciate the nuances of the microbiological world we work in as well.
 Soil microbial life has a lot to do with the flavor and health of the things we grow, and by our minimalist approach to farming we protect those organisms and ensure their impact.
 The same applies in the wine cellar.
 The less we do to the grapes on their journey to becoming wine, the more true to its inherent nature will be the wine.
 So we add no commercial yeast and no bacterial inoculums to drive the fermentations.
 It all happens naturally with organisms that are present in our vineyard.
 We think of our wines as an expression of our community of living things: soil organisms feeding the vines, grapes gathering the energy of their environment, wild yeasts and bacteria orchestrating a distinctive and unique symphony of flavor.
 That’s our take on terroir.

 Our winemaking aspirations began as an artisanal grapes-into-wine project, a singular and solitary endeavor in the lonely prune dehydrator we had converted to a crude winery.
 One day 40 years ago there was an insistent knock on the door; It was the owner of Red Arrow Liquor, an aspiring new wine shop in Chicago, who had heard about a young upstart making Zinfandel in Dry Creek Valley.
 But he didn’t just want to taste our wine, he wanted to hear our stories so he could feel like he was part of them.
 That was more than our first serious customer, it was our beginning awareness of the importance of the history, tradition, and culture of wine.
 Over the years we’ve experienced the joy of making wines we love and having customers that love them too.
 A heartfelt aspect of our broad community has been the lore of Dry Creek Valley, the shared ghosts of our predecessors on this land, the poignant calm of a summer afternoon sipping wine in the shade of the walnut tree, and thoughts of a farm-grown dinner washed down with a tumbler of Guadagni Jug wine.
 Our customers have become our friends and now we are introduced to the adult children of our early visitors who keep coming back.
 Ours is a shared community of wine lovers, story tellers, family memories and treasured moments.
 A community of wine.